daudsemab/daudsemab/README.md

-# Hello Programmers! 👋
+# Hello Hi Haya! 👋

 I'm Daud Semab 👨‍💻.
-I found my interest in Programming and Computer Science.

-- 🔭 Diving into ocean of Machine Learning and Data Science.
+- 🔭 Thinking = Programming = ❤

-- ⚡ Fun fact: Love Coding ❤.
+- ⚡ if !(No Energy): Do Coding ❤.

 - 🆓 When time permits, I like to do personal photography for fun or peace of mind.